cameron28202/gradual-self-training/imprecise_learning/README.md

 ## Preliminary Findings

 - The model sometimes shows improvement in accuracy after training on imprecise data.
 - However, accuracy often decreases after each iteration of adding imprecision.
+I want to explore why this is happening, maybe the model is overfitting to the imprecise data, making it less accurate on precise target domain?
 - Convergence is typically achieved within a few iterations for each domain.
 - Performance varies across domains, suggesting potential for further optimization.